-Name Position Expiry of mandate (after annual general shareholders' meeting) Board committee membership Principal outside interests as at 31 December 2017 Claude Grégoire Non- independent Director and Vice Chairman 2023 Member of the Remuneration Committee and Member of the Strategic Committee Managing Director of Socofe NV; Director of Publi-T CVBA; Vice-Chairman of the Board of Directors of PUBLIGAZ CVBA, Vice- Chairman of the Board of Directors of Fluxys Belgium NV; Director of Fluxys NV, Director of SRIW Environnement SA, Director of BE.FIN SA, Vice- Chairman of the Board of Directors of - as permanent representative of Socofe NV - of SPGE NV, Director - as permanent representative of Socofe NV - of START-UP Invest SA, Director of FILTERRES NV, Director of C.E.+T. SA, Director of C.E.+T. ENERGRID SA, Director of JEMA SA, Vice- Chairman of the Board of Directors of Circuit de Spa- Francorchamps, Director of Spa Grand Prix SA, Director of Solidaris, Director of L.L.N.
+Name Position Expiry of mandate (after annual general shareholders' meeting) Board committee membership Principal outside interests as at 31 December 2017 representative of Socofe NV - of SPGE NV, Director - as permanent representative of Socofe NV - of START-UP Invest SA, Director of FILTERRES NV, Director of C.E.+T. SA, Director of CPDH SA, Director of C.E.+T. ENERGRID SA, Director of JEMA SA, Vice-Chairman of the Board of Directors of Circuit de Spa- Francorchamps, Director of Spa Grand Prix SA, Director of Solidaris, Director of L.L.N.
 Services SA and Director of SEREL Industrie SA.
 Geert Versnick Non- independent Director and Vice Chairman 2020 Member of the Audit Committee and Member of the Strategic Committee Member of the Federal and Flemish Bureau of Intermixt Instelling van Openbaar Nut, Chairman of the Board of Directors of Publi-T CVBA, Chairman of the Board of Directors of Infohos CVBA, Chairman of the Board of Directors of Synductis CVBA, Manager of Flemco BVBA and Director of Farys CVBA.
+Michel Allé Independent Director 2022 Chairman of the Audit Committee Director (as permanent representative of GEMA SPRL) of D'Ieteren SA,